stummjr/doc.scrapinghub.com/api.rst

 You can get your API key from the Scrapinghub Dash by going to *Account -> API Keys*.

-API key as URL argument
+API Key as URL Argument
 -----------------------

 You can also pass your API key as a URL argument::